Kasireddy-venkateswarlu/whoami/README.md

 # WhoAmI Burp Extension

 **WhoAmI** is a Burp Suite extension designed to automate basic manual penetration testing checks by injecting common vulnerability payloads into every parameter of proxied requests.
-It helps testers save time, increase parameter coverage, and get real-time notifications about vulnerabilities and server errors during manual testing.
+It helps testers save time, increase parameter coverage, and get real-time notifications about vulnerabilities and server errors(500) during manual testing.

 ---

 ## Problem Statement

-During manual penetration testing, applications often have many API endpoints with numerous parameters (JSON, query, form data, cookies, headers).
+During manual penetration testing, applications often have many API endpoints with numerous parameters (JSON, query, form data, cookies).
 Manually injecting basic test payloads for vulnerabilities like SQLi, XSS, SSRF, Command Injection, etc., into each parameter is very time-consuming and error-prone.

 ---